Storing hazardous substances

 If you are going to store hazardous substances, you must comply with the rules of:

-These rules cover, among others, safety regulations, soil protection, safety distances, fire safety, and the storage of hazardous substances.
+These rules cover, among other topics, safety regulations, soil protection, safety distances, fire safety, and the storage of hazardous substances.

 Health and safety regulations for the storage of hazardous substances